wso2/product-microgateway/integration/test-integration/readme.md

         `setup/standalone` folder represents different Choreo Connect instances with different configurations.
         You can pick accordingly.
 3. Within the testcase, assume that the api has already been deployed and invoke as needed.
-4. In testcases for standalone mode, a base testcase is not used.
-Therefore, the testcase is not expected to extend a parent class.
+4. Test classes does not have a base test class in the standalone mode.
+Therefore, the test class does not need to extend a parent class.
-5. Importantly, add the testcase to the `src/test/resources/testng-cc-standalone.xml` file
+5. Importantly, add the testcase to the `src/test/resources/testng-cc-standalone.xml` file.
+Pick the group according to the class you deployed your API in 2. ii.

 ## How to Add a Testcase for withAPIM mode
 1. Add the APIs, Applications, and Subscriptions that needs to be created, to the json files in